mit-drl/linter/README.md

 **Python**

 Currently there it is not possible to configure the python formatter on a per-repository basis.
-The linter can be configured on a per-repository bais by adding a `.pylintrc` file to your repositorie's root folder.
+The linter can be configured on a per-repository basis by adding a `.pylintrc` file to your repository's root folder.